 3. Increased bonus points and statement credits

-The Chase Sapphire Preferred earns one point per dollar spent on most everyday purchases, but on travel and dining out purchases you’ll receive double the amount of points — 2 points per dollar spent.
+The Chase Sapphire Preferred earns one point per dollar spent on most everyday purchases, but on select categories, you’ll earn even more points.
+You’ll now earn 2 points on travel (or 5 total points on travel purchased through Ultimate Rewards), 3 points on dining (including eligible delivery services, takeout and dining out), select streaming services and select online grocery purchases.
 And through March 2022, you’ll earn 5 points per dollar spent on all Lyft purchases.

 Also, through Dec.
 31, 2021, cardmembers can receive up to $60 back in statement credits on Peloton Digital and All-Access memberships.
 If you have a Peloton, this is an incredibly easy way to receive $60 back and help offset the card’s annual fee.